qinmoelei/EarnHFT/data_preprocess/README.md

 Run `bash preprocess/merge_new.sh` to allign the features using different data source(orderbook snapshot, OHLC-second, OHLC-minute) with the same timestamp.

-It will create a `df.feather` which will be used in the
+It will create a `df.feather` which will be used in the future training.

 ### IC Analysis
 Run `bash ic_analysis/calcualte_ic.sh` to calculate the correlation between the future price movement and the select proper features as the a part of the state(context described in this [paper](https://arxiv.org/pdf/2307.11685.pdf)).
 We create 2 sets of features:`ic_analysis/feature/minitue_feature.npy` and `ic_analysis/feature/second_feature.npy` as the input of high-level and low-level agents respectively.
 The selection critieria is based on the future price movement scale, where the low-level agents use the future one second price movement and the high-level agent uses the future one minute price movement.